Ben’s Coastal Challenge

 In between stages the runners camp out in tents with a 3:30 AM wake-up call and 5:30 AM start – the sun is still below the horizon and Howler Monkeys are just starting to wake up.
 Three meals are provided by the organizers each day, with aid stations along the way.

-Tents in a field.
+Tents in a field of the Coastal Challenge.

 Ben setting up camp in between the run stages.